ComplianceAsCode/content/docs/manual/developer/06_contributing_with_content.md

 #### Limitations and pitfalls

-This section aims to list known OVAL limitations and sutations that OVAL can't handle well or at all.
+This section aims to list known OVAL limitations and situations that OVAL can't handle well or at all.

 ##### Checking that all objects exist based on a variable